Sword of the Stars II Review

 scratched during a good space firefight.

 Interface has next to no

 encyclopedia is pathetic for as deep as this game supposedly is.

 portion of the game is not working at the moment, and that includes frequent crashes.

 Because so many parts of the game

 broken thing leads to another and the amount of fun you have with the

 game plummets rather than increases as you grow accustomed to it.

 I want to like this game, but its simply impossible to.
 Sword of the Stars II is fundamentally broken, poorly programmed (null pointer errors?
 Divide by Zero crashes?
 Really!?) and a complete mess of a retail game.
-Come back in a year, and if Kerberos sticks with the game as long as they did the first one, we’ll eventually have a great game on our hands.
+Come back in a year, and if Kerberos sticks with the game as long as they did the first one, well eventually have a great game on our hands.
 There are simply too many great games in the holiday season to buy this one, which essentially amounts to investing $40 in an early beta test.

 Overall 24/100 - Pitiful